 - freshly ground black pepper

-The next day, drain and rinse beans really well.
+- The next day, drain and rinse beans really well.
+Peel and chop onion, peel and crush garlic, wash and dice all vegetables.

-Serve with avocado, sour cream or greek yogurt, freshly chopped cilantro and a squeeze of lime juice.
+- Serve alone or over rice topped with sliced avocado, a dollop of sour cream, chopped cilantro and if you like, a squeeze of lime juice.